 Current and prospective employees or interns in such Programs regardless of whether such individuals have unsupervised access to children (e.g. directors, teachers, caregivers, bus drivers, janitors, kitchen staff and administrative staff);

-Current and prospective regular volunteers who have; and
+Current and prospective volunteers with unsupervised access to children; and

 Non-employees who are present with children in an unsupervised capacity unless excluded by EEC policy.